Wyntuition/jekyll-now/todo/03-work-project.md

         - self-healing levels, types and architecture, consul watches with Jenkins Fault-tolerant and responsive systems by having services continually check and optimize their state, automatically adapting to changing conditions and returning to the desired state if not working correctly.

-                - Application level - app to heal itself internally, i.e. logging exceptions, stopping execution, failed database connection
+                - Application level - code & design patterns to heal itself internally, i.e. logging exceptions, stopping execution, failed database connection
                     - Connection retries
                 - System level
                 - Hardware level